 If you’re running low on oven space serve up the majority and then hand round the Yorkshire puddings after they’re cooked – they only take a few minutes to heat.

-If you’re making your own gravy, just pour the juices from the meat into a pan, whisk in some flour to thicken, and bring to simmer with the water you used for the peas.
+If you’re making your own gravy, pour the leftover juices from the bottom of the dish you cooked the meat in into a pan.
+Whisk in a bit of flour to thicken, and bring to simmer with the water you used for the peas.
 Add a stock cube and some gravy browning (optional) for colour.

 And there you have it.
-All you need now are some funny hats, bad puns and someone throwing a wobbly and voilà: Christmas dinner just like at home!
+All you need now are some funny hats, terrible dad jokes and someone throwing a wobbly: Christmas dinner just like at home!